-In this article, we will explore how to recognize ad fatigue and examine strategies for maximizing the lifespan of an ad campaign, including how often ads should be refreshed or updated to keep them relevant and engaging.
+In this article, we will explore how to recognise ad fatigue and examine strategies for maximising the lifespan of an ad campaign, including how often ads should be refreshed or updated to keep them relevant and engaging.
 By understanding the lifespan of an ad campaign, marketers can ensure that their advertising efforts remain effective and profitable.

 What is ad fatigue?

 It is a phenomenon that can be detrimental to both a brand awareness campaign and leadgen campaign since the target audience becomes tired of seeing the same advertisements repeatedly.
 As consumers are bombarded with countless ads across various platforms, they become increasingly desensitised and unresponsive to advertising messages.
 This leads to a decrease in the effectiveness of an advertising campaign as the target audience begins to tune out the ads or even actively avoid them.